ahmadiqbalbhatti/The_Wild_Oasis/README.md

+# The Wild Oasis - No.1 Booking Services
-# React + Vite
+## Built with React + Vite + Styled Component + Supabase

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+This project is a **Dashboard** for providing booking services.
+I have used **Supabase**  as a Backend Service in which PostgreSQL is used.

+### Features
+There are the following features in this Dashboard project:
+- Analytical Overview on Index Page.
+- Basic Settings of Dashboard
-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- CRUD for CABINs
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- CRUD for Cabin Bookings
+- Auth using Supabase Authentication Service